 Originality – 9/10

 To put it simply, I’ve never seen or played a game like this before.
-It’s 2D graphic design and unique way of playing makes it stand out from every other strategy game ever developed.
+Its 2D graphic design and unique way of playing make it stand out from every other strategy game ever developed.
 It gives testament to how willing and capable indie developers are of creating new concepts for games of pre-existing genres.
-There’s been Don’t Starve, Five Nights at Freddy’s and Super Meat Boy to name but a few, and Reus is as every bit as innovative as those examples in my opinion.
+There’s been Don’t Starve, Five Nights at Freddy’s, and Super Meat Boy to name but a few, and Reus is every bit as innovative as those examples in my opinion.